5 minutes — if it works well with your child, take as long as you want and repeat as often as you wish

 Skype or a similar VoIP programme, which allows online conversation (with video).

 Aim of the activity

-The main aim of this activity is to get in contact with speakers of the family language and to practise the use of the minority language.
-In some cases the parents or one parent are the only conversational partner for everyday conversations.
-It is motivating and instructive for the child to have other people to talk to – social media like e.g. Skype offers excellent opportunities for free to get in touch with other native speakers.
-Therefore this activity particular appeals to parents and children with no speakers of the minority language nearby.
+The main aim of this activity is to get in contact with speakers of the family language and to practise its use with online communication tools.
+In some cases the parents or one parent is the only partner for everyday conversations.
+It is motivating and instructive for the child to have other people to talk to.
+Skype offers an excellent tool, for free, to get in touch with other native speakers out of the broader family.
+This activity particular appeals to parents and children with no speakers of the minority language nearby.